You’re at a fun beach gathering with friends, eating great food and enjoying the summer sun.

 After reading all of that, I hope this lesson wasn’t boring.
 I hope you learned something new and that you don’t think these words are scary anymore.
 In fact, I hope you thought this lesson was fun, useful and interesting!

 As for me, I’m tired.
-Even though I had a lot of fun explaining these common feeling vocabulary mix-ups, writing this list was tiring and it’s time for me to say goodbye.
+Even though I had a lot of fun explaining these common English vocabulary mix-ups, writing this list was tiring and it’s time for me to say goodbye.
 Until next time!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.